 “You don’t get to call me that,” I seethed.

-How the hell did he even know that Kitten was what Henry called me?
-He’d only ever done so in the privacy of our own home, barring that one time at the Coal Baron’s when he had whispered it in my ear, and I could swear that no one was close enough to overhear.
+How the helldid he even know that Kitten was what Henry called me?
+He’d only ever done so in the privacy of our own home, barring that one time at the Coal Baron’s when he had whispered it in my ear, and I could swear that no one had been close enough to overhear him.

 I stiffened in my seat.
 McNaught would do anything to protect John.
 Did that include placing his own spy within our household?
 Or another that dogged my steps each time I stepped out into a public setting?
 I didn’t see how else he could know the things he did.